Superfish83/2025_2_Algorithms/hw1/README.md

 ## How to build and run
 **In this assignment, I used C++ to implement the integer class and the multiplication algorithms, and used Python for testing and plotting.**
 - The C++ program is located in `./build/` directory.
-You can compile the source code by running `./build.sh` (in Linux environment).
+You can compile the source code by running `$ ./build.sh` (in Linux environment).
-- You can run automatic testing by running `python3 ./test.py`.
+- You can run automatic testing by running `$ python3 ./test.py`.
 This program does three jobs:
 	- Automatically generates random testcases for different N's.
 	- Calls the C++ program, records the output and checks correctness.
 	- Plots the runtime versus N for each of the 3 algorithms.
+- You can also manually manually test for specific testcases by:
+	1. Adding your input file inside the test directory
+	2. Invoking the C++ program by:
+	- `$ ./build/run_algo [gradeschool/karatsuba/toomcook] [INPUT FILE PATH] [OUTPUT FILE PATH] [TIME MEASUREMENT FILE PATH]`
+	- (example): `$ ./build/run_algo karatsuba tests/input.txt tests/output.txt tests/time.txt`

 ## Directory structure
 - `./`: Python code and script